AlexFine/CS109/pset6/data/netflix-readme.txt

 15, Rat Race
 16, Shrek
 17, Star Wars
-18, What Women Want
+18, What Women Want x
-19, When Harry Met Sally
+19, When Harry Met Sally x

 Prediction:
 The variable you are predicting is the binary value for the user's rating of the movie Love Actually.